KumiGhardt/myFlix-Angular-client/README.md

 # MyFlixAngularClient
 This project is an Angular-built client-side movie library.
 It is a movie library that allows users to sign up, see the library of movies along with their director, genres and descripts, favorite movies of their choice, edit and delete their profiles.
-MyBrary is based on a react project and takes its data from [my movie api](https://github.com/KumiGhardt/movie-api)
+MyBrary is based on a react project and takes its data from [my movie api](https://github.com/KumiGhardt/movie-api) and is another version of the [initial react](https://github.com/KumiGhardt/mybrary) client side app.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.5.